altareen/csa/README.md

 # csa
-Course website for AP Computer Science A
+Course website for AP Computer Science A.